DerekPascarella/CamelROM/README.md

 ```

 ### write_bytes
-Subroutine to write a sequence hexadecimal values to a specified file.
+Subroutine to write a sequence of hexadecimal values to a specified file.
 - Parameter 1 - Full path of file to write.
 - Parameter 2 - Hexadecimal representation of data to be written to file.